 Configuring Fiddler Everywhere alongside Cisco AnyConnect

-- Fiddler Everywhere client version 1.1.0 and above installed on your machine.
+- Install the latest version of Fiddler Everywhere on your machine.

-- VPN software with pre-configured VPN network access.
+- Provide the VPN software with pre-configured VPN network access.
 The article covers the steps needed for Cisco AnyConnect.

-The steps' executing order is crucial for the proper setup of the Cisco AnyConnect alongside Fiddler Everywhere.
+Executing the steps in the exact order suggested in this section is crucial for the proper setup of Cisco AnyConnect alongside Fiddler Everywhere.

 Make sure your Cisco AnyConnect client is disconnected.

 Start Fiddler Everywhere and turn on the Capturing mode.

 Open the Settings > HTTP menu, add the trust certificate, and check the Capture HTTPS traffic box.

 Open the Settings > Connections menu and, in Bypass Fiddler for URLs that starts with:, add the VPN addresses of your VPN servers.
 Click the Save button to preserve the bypass list.